rfinnie/2ping/doc/2ping.md

 :   Simulate corruption of incoming packets, with a *percent* probability each bit will be flipped.
     After fuzzing, the packet checksum will be recalculated, and then the checksum itself will be fuzzed (but at a lower probability).

+--ignore-peer-host-latency
+:   If a peer sends its host latency (the amount of time it spends between receiving a packet and sending out a reply), subtract it from RTT calculations.

 --inquire-wait=*secs*
 :   Wait at least *secs* seconds before inquiring about a lost packet.
     Default is 10 seconds.